online-photo-submission/cloudcard-photo-downloader/README.md

 ## Configuration

-`application.properties` is the main configuration file and should be saved in the same directory as the downloader.
-You configure the settings using environment variables, JVM variables, etc.  See the [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for more information.
+The simplest way to configure the application is by creating an `application.properties` file, which should be saved in the same directory as the downloader.
+There are, however, many other strategies for configuring the application.
+For example you may configure the settings using environment variables, JVM variables, etc.  See the [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for more information on those options.

 Below are descriptions of each option: